eraybasar/pesdk-docs/_guides/android/v3_1/resources/faq.md

 # Frequently Asked Questions

-### I am only using the editor, why does the app require permission to use the camera?
+### I just use the editor, why does the app request permission to use the camera?

-For an easier integration, our SDK has got his own AndroidManifest.xml which enables the camera permission.
-This file will be merged with your AndroidManifest.xml where you can remove the
+For an easier integration, our SDK has got its own `AndroidManifest.xml` which enables the camera permission.
+This file will be merged with your `AndroidManifest.xml` where you can remove the
 permission:

 ```xml